vuongvu02/pedal-forked/packages/tokens/README.md

 # Pedal Design Tokens

-This package contains the design tokens for the Pedal UI.
+This package contains the design tokens for the Pedal UI design system.
 These tokens define the foundational design elements including colors, typography, spacing, and other visual attributes used throughout the Pedal UI components.

 ## Overview